-Mahua Oil (Iluppai Ennai) – For Lighting the lamp Only
+Mahua Oil (Iluppai Ennai) – For External Use Only

 The botanical name of Mahua is Madhuca indica and it belongs to the family Sapotaceae.
 The synonyms of species are M. latifolia (Roxb.)
 Macbride, Bassia latifolia Roxb.
 Its taxonomical classification is as given below:-